Dirge of Cerberus: Final Fantasy VII: Background

-Dirge of Cerberus centers on Vincent Valentine, who is the main playable character, although Cait Sith is also playable for a single level.
-The game's main antagonists are the members of an organization named Deepground, who are planning to use a creature known as Omega to destroy all life on the Planet.
+Dirge of Cerberus centers on Vincent Valentine, who is the main playable character, although Cait Sith is playable for a single level.
+The game's main antagonists are the members of the organization Deepground, who plan to use the creature Omega to destroy the Planet's life.
 Their highest-ranking members are known as the Tsviets, and their leader is Weiss the Immaculate.
 The second highest-ranking member is Weiss' brother, Nero the Sable, who leads Deepground in the field.
 Other members of the Tsviets include Rosso the Crimson, Shelke the Transparent and Azul the Cerulean.

-The online mode of the game, which is only available in the Japanese version, also introduces a group called the Restrictors, the former leaders of Deepground before Weiss took over.
-The Restrictors' leader had implanted microchips into the brainstems of all Deepground soldiers so as to ensure they never turn against the group.
+The online mode of the game, which is only available in the Japanese version, also introduces a group called the Restrictors, who were the former leaders of Deepground before Weiss took over.
+The Restrictors' leader implanted microchips into the brainstems of all Deepground soldiers to ensure they never turn against the group.
 However, Weiss was able to overcome this control method, and the Tsviets wrenched control from the Restrictors.
 Although Weiss was successful in overthrowing the Restrictors, the leader of the Restrictors was able to implant a virus into Weiss' bloodstream.